thephpleague/csv/docs/9.0/reader/statement.md

 - If the specified column could not be found during process an `StatementError` exception is triggered;
 - If the `value` is incorrect according to the operator constraints an `InvalidArgument` exception will be triggered.

-To enable comparing columns with each other the following methods are also added: `andWhereColumn`, `orWhereColumn` and `whereColumnNot`
+To enable comparing two columns with each other the following methods are also added:
+`andWhereColumn`, `whereColumnNot`, `orWhereColumn` and `xorWhereColumn`

-The only distinction with their value counterparts is in the third argument.Instead of specifying a value, it specifies another column (via its string name or integer name) to compare columns with each other.
+The only distinction with their value counterparts is in the third argument.
+Instead of specifying a value, it specifies another column (via its string name or integer name) to compare columns with each other.

 ```php
 use League\Csv\Reader;